Foundation of the Dominican Order

 Oxford was chosen over London and Canterbury due to its intellectual eminence.
 New recruits were found among the scholars of Oxford, and soon Dominican friars occupied key positions including that of Chancellor of the University.

-Having found their initial site too constrained for an expanding community of friars, a new site was found to the south of the city walls and close to the river, and the new priory was founded in 1246.
+Having found their initial site too constrained for an expanding community of friars, a new site was found to the south of the city walls and close to the river, and a new priory was built thanks to the generosity of benefactor Isabel Bolbec de Vere, Countess of Oxford.
+The community relocated there in 1246, being joined at this time by a novice who was another benefactor, Walter Mauclerk, Bishop of Carlisle and Treasurer of England.

 Dominican Friars would remain in prominent roles over the centuries, acting as advisors and confessors to a number of monarchs.
 On the eve of the Reformation, Blackfriars London hosted the dramatic testimony of Catherine of Aragon, attempting to resist attempts by Henry VIII to annul their marriage.